Inscure/Collection/README.md

 # Collection
-Objective implementation of PHP arrays
+Objective implementation of arrays in PHP

 # Usages